AxelTWC/cloudproject/README.md

 In our project, we use several monitoring methods together to make sure the system runs normally.
 The main idea is to check both the infrastructure (DigitalOcean) and the application itself, so we can know the system status quickly and fix problems fast.

 First, we use DigitalOcean Kubernetes Insights.
 It gives us real-time and historical data about CPU, memory, disk I/O, and network traffic.
-This tool is already built into DigitalOcean, so we don’t need to install anything.
+This tool is already built into DigitalOcean, so we don't need to install anything.
 It is very useful for checking if the cluster is healthy, and we can easily see if there are unusual spikes that might cause problems.

 For the application level, we created two important endpoints.
-The first one is the health check endpoint (`/api/health`).
+The first one is the health check endpoint `/api/health`.
 It returns the system status, database connection, response time, uptime, and memory usage.
-This endpoint is used by us and also by Kubernetes.
 For example, if we want to check the health manually, we can run:

 ```bash
 # Check application health
 curl http://146.190.189.176/api/health
 ```

-The second one is the metrics endpoint (`/api/metrics`).
+The second one is the metrics endpoint `/api/metrics`.
 It outputs data, including total users, total uploaded files, Node.js memory usage, and uptime.
 This helps us observe long-term performance trends.
 We can view these metrics with:

 ```bash
 # View metrics
 curl http://146.190.189.176/api/metrics
 ```

-We also use Kubernetes liveness and readiness probes, and both of them point to the `/api/health` endpoint.
-The liveness probe makes Kubernetes restart the pod if the application is stuck.
-The readiness probe checks if the application is ready to receive traffic.
-This makes the system more stable because unhealthy pods will not affect users.

-To make monitoring more proactive, we also set up DigitalOcean alerts.
-These alerts notify us when CPU, memory, disk usage, or load average becomes too high.
-Alerts can be sent by email or through other channels.
-With this, we can know about system issues before they become serious.

 In daily work, we usually open DigitalOcean Insights to check the charts, then call the `/api/health` endpoint to see if the system is healthy, look at the metrics to understand current usage, and use Kubernetes commands to see pod status.
 This process helps us find problems early.
 For example, if CPU usage is high, we can check pod logs or see if any query is too slow.
 If the application becomes unhealthy, we check the health output and logs to find the cause.
 If memory keeps increasing for a long time, it may mean a memory leak.

 Overall, our monitoring setup gives us clear visibility into the system behavior.
 It helps us detect problems early, fix bugs quickly, and keep the service stable.
-During the project, the system usually responds in 15–30 ms, resource usage stays low, and uptime is more than 99.5%.
+During the project, the system usually responds in 15–30 ms, resource usage stays low, and the service runs reliably.
 This shows our monitoring and observability design works well.

 ------